im95able/Rea/README.md

                          S = std::size_t,        // size_type
                          A = std::allocator<T>>  // allocator_type
 ```
 # Installation
 Include "rea.h" header file in your project, and you're ready to go.
 It should work with any C++11 compliant compiler.

+# Discussion
+Discussion section will be added shortly shortly in the future.